YashAgarwal-31/Financial-Flow/README.md

 # 💰 FinanceFlow – Smart Personal Finance Dashboard

-## 📌 Assignment Submission
+## 📌 Zorvyn Assignment

 This project is developed as part of a **technical assignment for Zorvyn Company**.

-It showcases:
+It demonstrates:
 - ⚛️ Modern React development
-- 🎨 Clean and responsive UI/UX
+- 🎨 Clean UI/UX design
 - 📊 Data visualization & dashboards
 - 🧠 Scalable frontend architecture